 Where to Stay in London for Tourists?
 Westminster

 Stretching back from the River Thames, Westminster is at the top of many London visitors’ lists thanks to sights such as The Houses of Parliament, Westminster Abbey, Trafalgar Square, and the National Galleries.
+For this reason, Westminster is the best London neighbourhood for tourists.

 It’s a short walk to the West End and there are good transport links to most parts of London.
+When it comes to the best neighbourhood to stay in London for sightseeing, Westminster is at the top of the bill.

 - Westminster Abbey – Royal weddings, coronations and royal burials – Westminster Abbey has seen them all.